spacelift-io/terraform-starter/README.md

 ### GitHub was used as a sign-in option:

 1. [Install the Spacelift GitHub App](https://github.com/apps/spacelift-io/installations/new) if you not already installed it.
-2. At this point, it's up to you to decide whether to give Spacelift access to all your repositories or a defined subset
+2. At this point, it's up to you to decide whether to give Spacelift access to all your repositories or a defined subset.

 ![Installing Spacelift for all repositories](pics/01-installing-all-min.png)

 **Note**: don't agonize over this choice - you can always change it later.